Skip to main content

 Executive Director

-Yonty (Jonathan) Friesem is the Executive Director of the Media Education Lab who also works an Associate Professor and Graduate Program Director in the department of communication at Columbia College Chicago.
+Yonty (Jonathan) Friesem is the Executive Director of the Media Education Lab who also works an Associate Professor and Graduate Program Director in the School of Communication and Culture at Columbia College Chicago.
 Yonty is an award winning educator, advocate, and filmmaker who design and provide professional development for educators applying a trauma-informed, healing-centered and equity-based lens.
 For more than twenty five years, Yonty has worked with a number of organizations, universities and colleges around the world to increase their inclusive practices.
 As part of their educational work, advocacy, and research, Yonty have presented at international conferences and global workshops in Belgium, Canada, Cameroon, China, Finland, France, Israel, Japan, Lithuania, Portugal, Romania, the UK and the US.
 In October 2010, as a visiting scholar at the Media Education Lab, the collaboration with Dr. Renee Hobbs and the Lab students led them to pursue their PhD as Hobbs’ advisee.
 Yonty received their PhD from the joint doctoral program in education at the University of Rhode Island and Rhode Island College.

 Research.
 Yonty is developing a measurement tool to explore the skill level of students who produce media as civic engagement.
 They are the editor-in-chief of Youth Media Reporter - an online open-access publication for media educators to be relaunched in January 2023.
 In 2017, Yonty was the guest editor for JMLE special issue on Media Literacy and Disability.
 Their first book published in September 2022, Routledge Handbook for Media Education Futures Post-Pandemic convey 57 chapter with case studies of 27 countries across the five continents during the 2020-2021 COVID-19 pandemic.